catglossop/ROS-triangulation-package/README.md

 ```
 python triangulation.py --box False --csv "your_csv_file.csv" --show True
 ```
 Now you should have the location of your object of interest and be able to visualize how well the estimate matches to the labelled locations.
-A reminder that it is strongly suggested to use at least two different perspectives of the object at 90 degrees to each other.
-A similar effect can be achieved by driving past the object or turning past the object as the dimension that is often lacking in information is its depth.